Berenice (daughter of Herod Agrippa): In Rome

 It took four years until Titus and Berenice reunited, when she and her brother Agrippa II came to Rome in 75.
 The reasons for this long absence are unclear but have been linked to possible opposition to her presence by Gaius Licinius Mucianus, a political ally of emperor Vespasian who died sometime between 72 and 78.
 Agrippa II was given the rank of praetor, while Berenice resumed her relationship with Titus, living with him at the palace and reportedly acting in every respect as his wife.
 The ancient historian Cassius Dio writes that Berenice was at the height of her power during this time, and if it can be any indication as to how influential she was, Quintilian records an anecdote in his Institutio Oratoria where, to his astonishment, he found himself pleading a case on Berenice's behalf where she presided as the judge.
 The Roman populace however perceived the Eastern queen as an intrusive outsider, and when the pair was publicly denounced by Cynics in the theatre, Titus caved to the pressure and sent her away.

 Upon the accession of Titus as emperor in 79, she returned to Rome but was quickly dismissed amidst a number of popular measures of Titus to restore his reputation with the populace.
 It is possible that he intended to send for her at a more convenient time.
 However, after reigning barely two years as emperor, he suddenly died on 13 September 81.
 It is not known what happened to Berenice after her final dismissal from Rome.
-Agrippa II died around 92, and with him, the Herodian Dynasty's rule over Judaea came to an end.
+Agrippa II died around 92, and with him, the Herodian Dynasty's rule over Judaea came to an end with Berenice producing no known heirs.